JourdonLynch/World_Happiness/README.md

 # Conclusion

 Happiness varies greatly both within and across regions throughout the world.
-While countries may have different values and beliefs there are still common themes among them.
-While the saying money doesnt buy happiness is not a foreign concept to many of us in the case of the world happiness report it definitely does make it easier to attain it.
+While countries may have different values and beliefs, there are still common themes among them.
+Countries with high social support, life expectancy, and GDP per capita tend to be happier.
+These three factors are linked, as wealthier countries tend to have more social support and longer life expectancies.
+While the saying money doesn't buy happiness is not a foreign concept to many of us, in the case of the World Happiness Report, it definitely does make it easier to attain it.